-Philodendron Shangri La is a shrubby Philodendron that makes for a perfect patio plant.
+Philodendron Shangri La of the Araceae family is a shrubby Philodendron that makes for a perfect patio plant.
 It is quite hardy and can be easily grown by both new and expert gardeners.

 Continue reading to find out all about its growth pattern and care requirements.

 - Quick Overview